vecorel/extension-template/CONTRIBUTING.md

 Finally, you can run the tests as follows:

 - To check the markdown run: `pipenv run test-docs`
-- To check the fiboa schema run: `pipenv run test-schema`
+- To check the Vecorel schema run: `pipenv run test-schema`
 - To check the examples run:
   - `pipenv run test-geojson` for GeoJSON
   - `pipenv run test-geoparquet` for GeoParquet